Gerard J. Rooney, Ph.D.

 Since fall 2011, he has taught in the Doctor of Education in Executive Leadership Program at Fisher.
 Previously, he was an adjunct assistant professor at the University at Buffalo, teaching graduate coursework in the Higher Education Program.

 He and his wife, Susan, reside in Pittsford and have four children, two of whom are alumni of Fisher.

-In March 2015, Dr. Rooney was named the 7th President of St. John Fisher College.
+In March 2015, Dr. Rooney was named the seventh president of St. John Fisher College.
 He took office on July 1, 2015.